grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 call counts as each RPC finishes.
 Note that appropriate synchronization is required for those two different accesses.

-The entry in the endpoint map will hold a pointer to the entries in the subchannel map for the addresses associated with the endpoint.
-These pointers will be accessed by the LB policy when ejecting or unejecting the endpoint, to send health state notifications to the corresponding subchannels.
+The entry in the endpoint map may hold a pointer to the entries in the subchannel map for the addresses associated with the endpoint, or the implementation may simply look up each of the endpoint's addresses in the subchannel map separately.
+These accesses from the endpoint map to the subchannel map will be performed by the LB policy when ejecting or unejecting the endpoint, to send health state notifications to the corresponding subchannels.
 Note that if the ejection timer runs in the same synchronization context as the rest of the activity in the LB policy, no additional synchronization should be needed here.

 The set of entries in both maps will continue to be set based on the address list that the outlier detection policy receives from its parent.